1. Central Wastewater Collection, Treatment & Disposal

 Activity 3:

-Spills, emergency discharges, and overflows of treated and untreated sewage cause significant harm to environmental and human health.
-A proactive and comprehensive approach to preventing unplanned discharges should include inspection, maintenance, replacement, and upgrades of failing sanitary sewer infrastructure.
+Spills, emergency releases, and overflows of treated and untreated wastewater cause significant harm to environmental and human health and the economy.
+A proactive and comprehensive approach to preventing spills, releases, and overflows should include inspection, maintenance, replacement, and upgrades of failing sanitary sewer infrastructure.

 Activity 4: